Hurwa134/Hurwa134.github.io/VisualMusicTarot.md

 *Green (moon) version of Ace of Wands card*

 Additionally, I drew multiple versions of designs and had to print out various designs and test them to make sure that they were fully illuminated by the light source.
 I had to adjust the colors I was illustrating with multiple times to achieve pure RGB colors, so that the animation effect would work correctly.

- INSERT IMAGES OF FIRST DRAWINGS OF CARDS HERE

 The symbolic significance of the sun and the moon, is described by comparative religion and mythology scholar Joseph Campbell:

   *“the shift of the order of your consciousness from identification with the reflected light in the moon, to iden-tification with the solar orb—this is the moment when you are in full consciousness and you can ask yourself—Who am I?
 Am I this body which is the vehicle of the con-sciousness, or am I consciousness?
 This is the theme of all the mystery cults.
 This is the theme of all the great high myths of vision and realization.”*